retain/retain/README.md

 ```
 This way, each model instance will have these properties to be setted and validated.

-#### CRUD methods
+#### API methods

-Each CRUD method have an option to update the data remotelly passing a callback as parameter.
+Each method have an option to update the data remotelly passing a callback as parameter.

 > Creates a local record.